By Stephen Fitzgerald

 Or, Instead of the old world “four horsemen of the apocalypse” lets make a case for the new world “four horsemen of the optimist”: capitalism, technological progress, public awareness and responsive government.

 We can’t deny the problems of environmental degradation and growing inequality or the harms caused in the past by colonialism but, we need to acknowledge they have come about because we’ve let one of these modern day horsemen overpower the others.
 It is in capitalism’s nature to increase inequality and it is a responsive government’s job to reign in that excess.
+As pointed out in a Bloomberg article by Akshat Rathi.

 Similarly, capitalists are incentivised to shape regulations to maximize their profits, but it is the job of a responsible government to ensure a fair playing field for all.
 Ultimately the system we have today shouldn’t be replaced, but it can be made better.
 Capitalism is running wild because capitalists have hobbled democracy in their favour.
 Overcoming those challenges is going to require big changes, but perhaps not the extremes suggested by some who want to overthrow the system and start with something new—especially when the clock is running out on how quickly the world needs to cut Co2 emissions.